Library Summer Hours

 Please Guard Your Valuables

-phones and Palmtops should be carried with you any time you leave your
+and Palmtops should be carried with you whenever you leave your study area.
+If

-study area.
-If they are left unattended, security staff may take them to the
+they are left unattended, security personnel may remove them to a safer